This is Episode One hundred and forty of our beekeeping show – Thousands of Bees Killed.

 Our mission is to Save Bees, one hive at a time, by helping you keep Honey Bees alive.

-Yolanda is from Toronto in Canada and keeps bees in very cold winters, check out her podcast HERE
+Yolanda is from Kingston in Ontario and keeps bees in very cold winters, check out her podcast HERE

 Do you want to bee a Roving Reporter?

 It would be awesome if you can help create the kiwimana buzz by being part of the show – reporting in from your location while in the field